- Wisconsin Marriage License

 Wisconsin Marriage License

-Anyone may marry at age 16 with the consent of both his/her parents if they are living, or parent if they are divorced or one is deceased, or their legal guardian, or at 18 without consent.
-Males and females under 16 cannot marry under any circumstances.
+Anyone may marry at age 16 with the consent of both his/her parents if they are living, or parent if they are divorced or one is deceased, or their legal guardian; or at 18 without consent.
+Individuals under the age of 16 cannot marry under any circumstances.
 A court can no longer grant special permission in such cases.

 A person who is divorced is prohibited from marrying until 6 months after the date the divorce was granted, as directed in the following state statute:

 Wis.
 Stats., Sec.
 765.03 (2): It is unlawful for any person, who is or has been a party of an action for divorce in any court in this state, or elsewhere, to marry again until 6 months after judgement of divorce is granted, and the marriage of any such person solemnized before the expiration of 6 months from the date of the granting of judgment of divorce shall be void.

 Effective 07/01/2022: Allows a marriage license to be obtained from the clerk of any county in Wisconsin, and further allows the marriage ceremony to be performed in any county in Wisconsin.

 NON-RESIDENT: Marriage in Wisconsin of non-residents who are prohibited from marrying in the state of their residence is not legal in Wisconsin.

 WISCONSIN RESIDENTS THAT GO OUT-OF-STATE TO MARRY: If a Wisconsin resident goes to another state to get married to avoid Wisconsin laws (i.e. six-month waiting period after a divorce) that marriage is not legal in Wisconsin.